SergeyVorobiev/M88-GameStick-Patch/README.md

 2. Erase all button keys from your retroarch.cfg file (i.e. all lines like - input_player1_a_btn = "nul" must not have numbers).
 Default button numbers might conflict with autodetection, leading to unexpected bugs.
 Do not touch hotkeys though, they better be hardcoded in the config file.
+3. Use autoconfig only for RetroArch64.
+As RetroArch32 is partially installed on the stick, autoconfig most likely will not work for it.
-3. Some controllers may have additional inputs like 'Motion sensors' or 'Touchpad' that could be interpreted by RetroArch incorrectly.
+4. Some controllers may have additional inputs like 'Motion sensors' or 'Touchpad' that could be interpreted by RetroArch incorrectly.
 To disable them create a [file](src/replace/keychars/excluded-input-devices.xml) and enlist all such devices.
 Put the file in *system/etc* folder.
 Use Apps->Input Info to detect such devices.
-4. Make an appropriate keys map file and put it in *sdcard/RetroArch/autoconfig/custom* folder.
+5. Make an appropriate keys map file and put it in *sdcard/RetroArch/autoconfig/custom* folder.
 See existing [examples](src/replace/keychars/retroarch/android).
 VID and PID must be decimal not hexademical.
 See [this](https://developer.android.com/reference/android/view/KeyEvent) to assign correct Android key codes.
-Without this file RetroArch would not know what keycodes to assign after auto-detecting the controller.
+Without this file, RetroArch would not know what keycodes to assign after auto-detecting the controller.
+6. When you create autconfig file for RetroArch, usually the axis codes for right analog stick (R3) are always ±2 for X and ±3 for Y even if the real codes are different.
+7. Android always produces D-PAD codes for D-PAD - 19,20,21,22 even if a joystick generates axis HAT_X/Y, but RetroArch does not understand it, for that reason it's practically impossible to just hardcode android keys for 'every' controller right in retroarch.cfg file, (to forget about bug-y input autodetection) even though it should be possible in theory.
+8. For some reason, some games, being run from stick's UI directly, become unresponsive, run such games from RetroArch64 main menu.
+9. If for some reason RetroArch64 is unresponsive, you have to edit its configuration file manually.
+Go to *system/etc/retroarch.cfg*, copy it to your SD card, fix it manually and put back with Total Commander, then click **Reset RetroArch64 Config** option in **Apps** to generate actual retroarch.cfg with resolved SD card paths.

 ## Graphic Settings